 All ELA students are required to have major medical coverage that is valid in the United States.
-New F-1 international students beginning their studies at DePaul in Fall 2015 or later will automatically be enrolled in the ISO Student Health Plan.
+Students with F-1 visas will automatically be enrolled in the ISO Student Health Plan.
 Find more information on DePaul's ISO Student Insurance Plan on the Health Insurance page.

 Our programs take place on DePaul University’s Loop Campus in a building at the corner of Jackson and Wabash, conveniently located near all transit lines in the heart of downtown Chicago.
 All classes are during the day between 9 a.m. and 3 p.m., Monday through Friday.
 Some extra elective classes are occasionally scheduled between 3 to 5 p.m.
 We do not offer classes in the evenings.